wohoef/text_mining/README.md

 - Clean up the repository and the report

 ## Documentation
-This can be added as the project unfolds.
-You should describe, in particular, what your repo contains and how to reproduce your results.

 - **`AI_ACCESS.pdf`**: setup guide for calling Gemini through our shared Google Cloud project.